vookmeer/matf-rg-project-2024-VukVukmirovic/README.md

 ![img.png](extra/img.png)

-### How do you throw and handle errors?
+### How to throw and handle errors?

 The `Engine` defines a base `Error` type with two subclasses, `EngineError` and `UserError`.
 They serve as a *graceful* way to terminate the application and provide the user with some helpful information on how to **fix** the error.

-For example, the `ResourcesController` will throw `AssetLoadingError` if it can't read the model file.
+For example, the `ResourcesController` will throw `AssetLoadingError` if it can't read the asset file.

 ```cpp
 if (!scene || scene->mFlags & AI_SCENE_FLAGS_INCOMPLETE || !scene->mRootNode) {